steveandreassend/linux_auditd/README.md

 RHEL 8: Ensure Sudo Logfile Exists - sudo logfile - CCE-83601-5

-By default, RHEL and OL does not create the logfile that records each command that is executed with sudo.
+By default, RHEL and Oracle Linux do not create the logfile that succinctly records each command that is executed with sudo.
+The following setting will effectively duplicate the logging of the Linux auditd rules provided in this package.

 To apply the change:
 ```bash